in2code-de/typo3-tiptap/README.md

         - 'EXT:sitepackage/Resources/Public/Css/content.css'
 ```

-### How to add custom TipTap Plugins
+## Creating Custom TipTap Plugins

-Simply add a new JavaScript file in your site package and add the path to the plugin in your RTE configuration.
+To create a custom plugin, add a new JavaScript file to your site package and reference its path in your RTE configuration.

 **RTE.yaml**
 ```yaml